Join the closed beta waitlist.

-We are also pleased to share that we will soon be extending SAI beyond our Original & Exclusive podcasts to opted-in podcasters from Megaphone and select creators from Anchor.
+We are also pleased to share that we will soon be extending SAI beyond our Original & Exclusive podcasts to opted-in podcasters across both our Megaphone and Anchor platforms.
 This will help podcast publishers and creators earn more from their work and extend the potential reach for our advertisers through the Spotify Audience Network.

 Making Podcast Advertising Available To All Advertisers:

 Finally, it’s incredibly important to us that podcast advertising is made available to businesses of all sizes.
 That’s why we’re so excited to announce that podcast advertising is coming to our self-service platform Spotify Ad Studio.